Pope Gregory VII: Election to the papacy

 Pope Gregory VII was one of the few popes elected by acclamation.
 As funeral obsequies were being performed for Alexander II on 21 April 1073 in the Lateran Basilica, there arose an outcry from the clergy and people: "Let Hildebrand be pope!", "Blessed Peter has chosen Hildebrand the Archdeacon!"
 Hildebrand immediately fled and hid himself to make it clear that he refused this uncanonical election.
 He was finally found at the Church of San Pietro in Vincoli, to which a famous monastery was attached, and elected pope by the assembled cardinals, with the due consent of the Roman clergy, amid the repeated acclamations of the people.

 It was debated, at the time and since, whether this extraordinary outburst in favour of Hildebrand by clergy and people was wholly spontaneous or premeditated.
 According to Benizo, Bishop of Sutri, a supporter of Hildebrand, the outcry was begun by Cardinal Ugo Candidus, Cardinal Priest of S. Clemente, who rushed into a pulpit and began to declaim to the people.
 Certainly, the mode of his election was highly criticized by his opponents.
-Many of the accusations against his election may have been expressions of personal dislike, as they were not raised until several years later.
+Many of the accusations against his election may have reflected personal dislike, as they were not raised until several years later.
 But it is clear from Gregory's own account of the circumstances in his Epistles 1 and 2 that it was conducted contrary to the Constitution of the Pope of 607, which forbade a papal election until the third day after a pope's burial.
 Cardinal Ugo's intervention was contrary to the Constitution of Nicholas II, which allowed only Cardinal Bishops to nominate candidates; and finally, it ignored the Constitution's requirement that the Holy Roman Emperor be consulted.
 However, Gregory was then confirmed by a second election at S. Pietro in Vincoli.